basho/basho_docs/source/languages/en/riakcs/cookbooks/Querying-Access-Statistics.md

 To prevent excessive time and memory from being consumed accidentally, the amount of time that may be retrieved in any request is limited.

-The limit is configured by the `riak_moss` application environment variable `usage_request_limit`.
+The limit is configured by the `riak_cs` application environment variable `usage_request_limit`.
 The value is expressed as an integer number of archive intervals (see [[Usage and Billing Data]] for a description of archive intervals).